HasancanCakicioglu/mern-auth/README.md

 - MongoDB: A NoSQL database for storing user data.
 - Express.js: A backend web application framework for Node.js.
-- React.js: A JavaScript library for building user interfaces.
 - Node.js: A JavaScript runtime environment for executing server-side code.
 - JWT (JSON Web Tokens): A compact, URL-safe means of representing claims to be transferred between two parties.
 - bcrypt.js: A library to help hash passwords securely.